Darkjrcy/IDEAS/README.md

 ament_package()

 ```

-Now, inside the models folder add another folder with the name you want to see the model called inside Gazebo, copy the dae file with their textures inside the new folder and create two new files: a sdf file with your mdoel name and a model.config file.
-Here is an example for the Daytona City.
+Inside your models folder generate a new folder with the name you want to call your model inside the Gazebo software.
+Copy your dae file with their textures inside your new folder, and create two files: a sdf file and model.config

 ![cmake_minimum_required(VERSION 3 8) project(plane_bringup) if(CMAKE_COMPILER_IS_GNUCXX OR CMAKE_CXX_COMPILER_ID MATCHES Clang) add_compile_options(-Wall -Wextra -Wpedantic) endif() # find dependen](https://github.com/user-attachments/assets/fc85f568-716e-4353-9891-e6c63b56e4c0)

 #### Model sdf file

-The sdf file is responsible of generating the .dae file into gazebo with his mass and visual characteristics.
-Here is a template, where the model used is Daytona.dae.
+The sdf file is responsible of telling Gazebo which dae file is used to generate the visual and collision properties of your model from your dae file.
+Here is a template, where we use a Daytona.dae.

 ```xml
 <?xml version="1.0" ?>